 - Halogen heaters

-Secondary to gas heaters, halogen heaters are also fire hazards.
+Secondary to gas heaters, halogen heaters are also fired hazards.
 The safest spot to place it is at the center of the tent and hung from the top.

 - Wood-burning stoves